Approaching Shakespeare can be a daunting and challenging task for any actor. But it’s an important skill to have.

 What Does It Mean?

 So what does this tell us about these characters?
 Juliet using verse tells us she is a high-status character.
 Maybe she is of a higher class, or she is meant to be taken more seriously by the audience.
 Maybe both.
-Bottom using prose tells us he is a lower-class character.
-Characters such as servants or soldiers often use prose.
-It also tells us he may be comedic and not to be taken as seriously by the audience.
-These are some quick clues that can really help us when figuring out how to work on Shakespeare for actors.

 Break Down The Punctuation

-Breaking down our punctuation can tell us a lot about the character’s personality and mindset when working out how to work on Shakespeare for actors.
 Shakespeare cleverly communicated all these things to his actors in the way he wrote.
 Here is an exercise to help you explore the punctuation in your text:

 This exercise will help you to become aware of the rhythm of the piece.
 Are the sentences short and snappy?
 Do they run on and on for ages?
 Are they gentle and melodic?
-This may help you to get an insight into the character and how they’re feeling in that moment.
-Are they stressed?
-Happy?
-Relaxed?
-Maybe it tells us what kind of character they are.
-Are they a dreamer?
-A serious and practical person?
-Consider all these things as you walk through your punctuation.

 Iambic Pentameter.

 Iambic Pentameter is the overall poetic rhythm of the piece when the text is in verse.
 Think of this like the heartbeat of your text.
-It can give you insights into your character’s feelings, they way they conduct themselves and the tone of the scene.

 What Kind Of Words Do They Use?

 Make a note of the kind of words the character uses as this can tell you a lot about their personality.
 Maybe you can keep a list of the words they use that you think best reflect their character.
-Lets take Romeo as an example:
+Let’s take Romeo as an example:

 Romeo